airladon/FigureOne/docs/tutorials/equation/equation.md

 ```

 Here we are putting a buffer of 0.5 around the bounding rect of the equation to make it easy to touch and drag around.

+### An Example

+FigureOne provides equations that can animate between forms and be interactive.
+Therefore, let's do an example that shows